 "Hi.
 How's everything?
 How are the kids?
 How is work?
 That's good."

-He was the same with everyone, no matter how closely related or long it had been seen he'd seen them.
+He was the same with everyone, no matter how closely related or long it had been since he'd seen them.

 Married for over 40 years, my in-laws always had a contentious relationship, yet it worked for them.
 I believed that once the worst of Rodger's grief over losing his wife eased, he would like living with us.
-Mike and I would provide a loving and safe home where Rodger would finally be able to relax in peace and quiet.
+My husband, Mike, and I would provide a loving and safe home where Rodger would finally be able to relax in peace and quiet.

 What I didn't know was that the voices were already working against me.